ArianeBeaudin/arianebeaudin.github.io/now.md

 title: now
 ---

-I am studying in Animation culturelle at the Université du Québec à Montréal.
-I am the person in charge of inclusivity in my program association.
+I am studying at the Université du Québec À Montréal.

-I live in Montréal, Québec, Canada with my lovely cat Satori.
+I live in Tiohti:áke (Mtl), in the wonderful neighborhood of Hochelaga.

-I am currently running for city counselor in the Hochelaga district as an independant candidate, openly anticapitalist.
-You can find my campaign website [here](http://www.arianebeaudin.info).
+I am looking for a short-term job as I am waiting for my seasonal work (urban agriculture) to start again.